List of Commands

 VP2VP_ANIM

 This command captures ViewPoint animation of the ViewPoints as listed in index.
-The animation parameters are defined using VPANIM_PARAMS and VPANIM_CAEPARAMS commands.

 • [1] index1: Specify ViewPoint index number to start from